Xilinx/mlir-air/docs/generated/AIRTransformPasses.md

 -air-label       : Transform loops with the given label -air-post-label  : Label to apply to transformed loop nest
 ```
+### `-air-broadcast-detection`: Detect DMA broadcast opportunities
+This pass detects DMA broadcast opportunities by tracing the source indices'
+dependence to the induction variables of any parent spatial loop space.
+Upon
+successful detection, the DMA shall be annotated by an affine set attribute
+named 'broadcast_pattern'.
 ### `-air-dependency`: AIR dependency analysis
 This pass analyzes dependencies among air.async_region ops, and constructs
 the dependency relationship between asynchronous events for scheduling.